We were late in buying tickets, which put us in the nosebleeds. It was alright. We’d seen Neko before.

 But back to the topic at hand: Comes now Neko to Tacoma.
 I’d be attending as a civilian, crammed into a nook of the theater whose name I can never say with 100 percent confidence.
 The bass would probably be too loud.
 The vocals only echoes.
 It was alright.
 We were happy we got seats at all.

 You could feel her coming for weeks.
 Down at the Java Jive men talked about how they knew her when.
-The same at Hatty’s in Seattle, yes, but fuck off Seattle.
-She’s Tacoma’s.
-Saint Neko, by whose grace Spanaway sounds like a prayer, by whose grace South Tacoma Way is a funeral dirge, by whose grace Tacoma will never forget it is All American.
+Saint Neko, by whose grace Spanaway sounds like a prayer, by whose grace South Tacoma Way is a funeral dirge, by whose grace Tacoma will never forget it was thrice All American.
 She was coming home.
 Down at the Java Jive they knew her when.

 It was a Wednesday.
 The concert.
 I can tell you the date.
 November 9th, 2016.
 11/9.
 A European, with their reverse way of enumerating month and day, would say that date 9/11.
 But come now.
-We weren’t taking stalk of a terrorist attack that day.
+We weren’t taking stock of a terrorist attack that day.
 It was, what?
-A peaceful election in the world’s most powerful democracy.
-Yet after the opening act that night, the night after the peaceful election in the world’s most powerful democracy, before Saint Neko came on, friends made the great ascent to our nosebleeds in the theater whose name I fear I’ll mispronounce to ask: Where were you when it happened?
-Just like 9/11.
+A peaceful election in the world’s oldest democracy.
+Yet after the opening act that night, the night after the peaceful election in the world’s oldest democracy, before Saint Neko came on, friends made the great ascent to our nosebleeds to ask: Where were you when it happened?

 I know I’ll never forget.
 I told them this story: At the paper I wrote for in Seattle, I volunteered to cover the Republican election night party in Bellevue.
 I considered it an assignment in sociology.
 I considered it an assignment to cover a funeral dirge.
 Whose funeral?
 His political career’s, I, as a junior member of the media-intelligentsia industrial complex, was certain.
 As a junior member of the media-intelligentsia industrial complex, I wanted to be at the kill site when democracy ate its ill-begotten young.